minseok127/HAP/README.md

  * -------------
  */
 ```
 This query performs three operations.
 First, it identifies the distinct values of the attribute being encoded and generates a materialized view that assigns IDs to those values.
-Second, it calculates the cardinality of the encoded values and calls the built-in function hap_build_hidden_attribute_desc() to update the catalog.
-Finally, it calls the built-in function hap_encode_to_hidden_attribute() to add the encoded values into the hidden attribute.
+Second, it calculates the cardinality of the encoded values and calls the built-in function **hap_build_hidden_attribute_desc()** to update the catalog.
+Finally, it calls the built-in function **hap_encode_to_hidden_attribute()** to add the encoded values into the hidden attribute.

+#### 2. hap_build_hidden_attribute_desC()
 The built-in function hap_build_hidden_attribute_desc() updates the pg_hap_hidden_attribute_desc, pg_hap_encoded_attribute, and pg_hap catalogs.
 The pg_hap catalog was explained earlier.
 Here, the hapencoded field in pg_hap is set to indicate that this table is an encoded dimension table.

 ```